kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/amp-with-remote-write.md

 ```
 {% endcode %}

-### Additional clusters
+### Secondary clusters

-These installation steps are similar to those for a primary cluster setup, except you do not need to follow the steps in the section "Create Amazon Managed Service for Prometheus workspace", and you need to update these environment variables below to match with your additional clusters.
+These installation steps are similar to those for a primary cluster setup, except you do not need to follow the steps in the section "Create Amazon Managed Service for Prometheus workspace", and you need to update these environment variables below to match with your secondary clusters.
 Please note that the `AMP_WORKSPACE_ID` and `KC_BUCKET` are the same as the primary cluster.

 {% code overflow="wrap" %}
 ```bash